scala-js/scala-js/README.md

-# Scala-JS, a JavaScript backend for Scala
+# Scala.js, a JavaScript backend for Scala

 This project aims at providing a JavaScript backend for Scala.